MinnPost/object-sync-for-salesforce/docs/troubleshooting.md

 2. The plugin may have been unable to create its required database tables.
 If you think this may be the case, refer to [this document](./troubleshooting-unable-to-create-database-tables.md) for the necessary SQL.
 3. Mismatched settings between the plugin and the expected values in Salesforce.

+## Object map issues

+If you are successfully authenticated with Salesforce, but you are unable to create an object map, there are several ways to troubleshoot.
+Always check your PHP error logs first.

+### There are no Salesforce objects in the dropdown

+When there are no values in the list of Salesforce objects, this means the plugin can’t access any of the objects in your Salesforce.
+There are three likely causes for this:

+1. You need to change the OAuth scope on the app you created in Salesforce.
+For most uses with this plugin, you’ll want to use "Perform requests on your behalf at any time" and "Access and manage your data (api).""
+If you do change these, you’ll need to wait several minutes before trying again, as Salesforce is rather slow on this.
+2. Your Salesforce objects might not be accessible to the Salesforce user who has authenticated with WordPress via this plugin.
+3. The Salesforce objects might have other restrictive permissions.

 ## Fieldmap issues

 If you are successfully authenticated with Salesforce, but you have a fieldmap that is not passing data, there are several ways to troubleshoot.
 Always check your PHP error logs first.